|September, 2009 - The Bell Band (www.bellband.org) performed for the Greater Dallas Handbell

 forgotten, and organized the new space into a more efficient (but still less than perfect) operation.

+group.
 Unlike many other professions, music therapy is dominated by women.
-I don't think this is by design.
+I don't think this is by

+design.
 It is just a field, like elementary education, that attracts more women than men.
-Based upon my own
+Based upon

-experience I think it is a field that will eventually attract more men.
-I entered the field reluctantly, but I
+my own experience I think it is a field that will eventually attract more men.
+I entered the field

-spoke to us about their mission of accreditation.
-Considering the subject matter, it was a very good
+Schools) spoke to us about their mission of accreditation.
+Considering the subject matter, it was a

-lecture.
+very good lecture.
 Her presentation gave a big boost to my opinion of such organizations.
-She closed with an
+She

-acronym: Students Are Critical to Success.
-I very much took this to heart with my advanced
+closed with an acronym: Students Are Critical to Success.
+I very much took this to heart with my

-practicum class by turning most of the class presentations to the more experienced students.
-I have
+advanced practicum class by turning most of the class presentations to the more experienced

-been very pleased with initial responses and intend to continue the practice for the rest of the
+students.
+I have been very pleased with initial responses and intend to continue the practice for the

-semester.
+rest of the semester.
 The idea of "I teach; you learn" is very outmoded nowadays.
-Students have access to
+Students have

-volumes of information via the world wide web, and to let them organize and present some of this to
+access to volumes of information via the world wide web, and to let them organize and present some

 September, 1979 - The Lawn Doctor came down our street the other day.
 After a brief inspection